921Mdas/Daily-News-DN-/readme.md

 # Daily News Web App

 Are you a student working on an article with a friend?
-This is an alternative to saving in Microsoft word and forwarding to your via email at each edit.
-DN allows you and your team to work in one interface online, and save the best version in your favourite.
+This is an alternative to saving in Microsoft word and forwarding to your peers via email at each edit.
+DN allows you and your team to work in one interface online, and save the best version.

 ## Tools used : React, Express, MongoDB, JWT, Web Socket